heig-tin-info/baygon/docs/docs/guide/Syntax.md

 ## Groups and subgroups

-Tests can be groupped into sub sections, by nesting each test into categories:
+Tests can be grouped into sub sections, by nesting each test into categories:

 ```yaml
 version: 1